Should you upgrade from the Galaxy Watch Active 2 to the Galaxy Watch 4?

 - No Wear OS 3 support

-Samsung Galaxy Watch 4 vs. Samsung Galaxy Watch Active 2: A different kind of upgrade
+Samsung Galaxy Watch 4 vs. Galaxy Watch Active 2: A different kind of upgrade

 You may not realize it from the name, but the new Samsung Galaxy Watch 4 is the successor to the beloved Galaxy Watch Active 2.
-It may not have "active" in the name anymore, but this Android smartwatch is still very much focused on health and fitness.
+While it may not have "Active" in the name anymore, this Android smartwatch is still very much focused on tracking all aspects of your health and fitness.

 Not to mention that it's Samsung's first-ever One UI watch powered by the new Wear OS 3.
-There's a lot to unpack when deciding whether you should upgrade to the Samsung Galaxy Watch 4 from the Samsung Galaxy Watch Active 2.
+So there's a lot to unpack when deciding whether you should upgrade to the Samsung Galaxy Watch 4 from the Galaxy Watch Active 2.
 Obviously, if you want to experience a Galaxy Watch powered by Wear OS, this is your chance.
 You'll experience smooth performance and improved health tracking as well.
 For some users, the answer is obvious.
-Others might need a little more convincing.
+Others may require a bit more convincing.

 Embrace change with the Samsung Galaxy Watch 4

-Performing a side-by-side comparison of the Samsung Galaxy Watch 4 and the Samsung Galaxy Watch Active 2 will show a few differences in the physical design, but also a lot of similarities.
+Performing a side-by-side comparison of the Samsung Galaxy Watch 4 and the Galaxy Watch Active 2 will show a few differences in the physical design, but also a lot of similarities.
 Both watches are available in 40mm and 44mm cases and have a capacitive rotating bezel around the edge of the display.

 Unlike the previous models, the Galaxy Watch 4 is only available in an aluminum case.
 If you find yourself drawn to a stainless steel model, you should consider the Galaxy Watch 4 Classic, which has a physical rotating bezel rather than a digital one.
-The Galaxy Watch 4 models are also very lightweight, which is perfect for active individuals.
+The case sizes are also slightly different, with the options being 42mm and 46mm.
+With that said, the Galaxy Watch 4 models are extremely lightweight, which is perfect for active individuals.

 |Samsung Galaxy Watch 4